-5 Reasons Your Dog Licks Excessively—And What to Do About It
+5 Common Reasons Your Dog Licks Excessively, And What You Can Do About It

 All dogs lick themselves, whether it’s for grooming, comfort, or showing affection.
 But obsessive licking can be an indicator of a problem.

 Itchy skin can trigger obsessive licking in a certain area as well.
-Inspect your pooch for hives, rashes, or fleas that might be bothering her.
-If she’s recently been outside, it could be a reaction to an environmental allergen, particularly if the issue is on or near her feet.
-Treat her to a nice warm bath to remove any potential irritants and sooth her skin.
+Inspect your pooch for hives, rashes, or fleas that might be bothering them.
+If she’s recently been outside, it could be a reaction to an environmental allergen, particularly if the issue is on or near their feet.
+Treat them to a nice warm bath to remove any potential irritants and soothe their skin.

 Occasional licking to relieve anxiety is perfectly normal.
 But if your dog continues to lick, it could turn into an obsessive-compulsive habit.
 Licking carpets or blankets is another indication that the behavior is rooted in anxiety.
-"OCD in pets is caused by stress, so it’s important to try and figure out what environmental stressors could be causing the excessive licking," says Jennifer Freeman, PetSmart’s resident veterinarian and pet care expert.
-Another reason your dog might be licking things other than herself is early maternal separation.
-Dogs who are separated from their mother too soon can develop compulsive licking later in life, Freeman says.
+"OCD in pets is caused by stress, so it’s important to try and figure out what environmental stressors could be causing the excessive licking," says Jennifer Freeman, DVM, a Florida-based veterinarian.
+(The COVID-19 pandemic, and all the changes caused by it, could definitely be one of them.)
+Another reason your dog might be licking things other than themselves is early maternal separation.
+Freeman says that dogs who are separated from their mother too soon can develop compulsive licking later in life.

 Dogs have sensitive digestive systems, and licking may be an indicator of nausea or gastrointestinal discomfort.
 Many dogs have an intolerance to grains, starches, and soy.
 They can even be negatively affected by the diet of the chicken or beef in their dog food.

-Talk to your vet about switching your dog to a grain-free, non-GMO food with grass-fed meats.
-Any changes to her diet should be made gradually.
-Mix in the new food with her regular food over the course of several days, increasing the ratio until she’s used to the new flavors.
+Talk to your vet about switching your dog to a grain-free, non-GMO food with grass-fed meats, like Nutro Wholesome Essentials Dog Food ($45, Chewy).
+Any changes to their diet should be made gradually.
+Mix in the new food with their regular food over several days, increasing the ratio until she’s used to the new flavors.